 - Rad Spencer: Rad Spencer is the protagonist that the p-layer assumes control of in Rearmed.
 He yields a bionic arm and often has many sly remarks to make about the situation at hand.
 Official badass.

 - Super Joe: Super Joe is a super soldier who fights on the protagonists side after he has been rescued.
 It is also well documented that he is a badass.
 Super Joe also is the original owner of the "Super Joe's Machine Gun" weapon, easily one of the best weapons in the game.

-- Hayley: Hayley pilots your drop ship.
+- Hayley: Hayley pilots the drop ship.